Gesture System

 # Common attributes

-| attribute | type | Default value | Required | Introductions |
+| attribute | type | Default values | Required to fill in | Introductions |

 |---|---|---|---|---|

-| tag | string | nothing | no | Component identity when declaring gesture negotiation |
+| tag | string | nothing | no | Declaration of component identification during gesture consultation |

-| worklet:ongesture | eventhandler | nothing | no | Gesture Processing Callback |
+| worklet:ongesture | eventhandler | nothing | no | Gesture processing callbacks |

-| worklet:should-response-on-move | callback | nothing | no | Whether the gesture responds during finger movement |
+| worklet:should-response-on-move | callback | nothing | no | Does the gesture respond when the finger moves? |

 | worklet:should-accept-gesture | callback | nothing | no | Whether gestures should be recognized |

-| simultaneous-handlers | Array<string> | [] | no | Declare gesture nodes that can be triggered simultaneously |
+| simultaneous-handlers | Array | [] | no | Declarate gesture nodes that can be triggered at the same time |

-| native-view | string | nothing | no | Native node type for proxy |
+| native-view | string | nothing | no | Native node types of the agent |

-# Event callback parameter
+# Event callback parameters

 # worklet:should-response-on-move